Approved by the Board of Trustees of Rockland Community College on October 13, 2000. Amended on August 21, 2003 and May 2018.

 Note: The Department of Budget and Finance Purchasing Office publication, Purchasing Guidelines, details procedures governing the procurement process, including: statutory regulations; chart describing thresholds and requirements; telephone quotes; written quotes; formal sealed bids; purchasing requisition forms; and guide to completing the purchase requisition.
-Readers are also referred to the County of Rockland Department of General Services Purchasing Division booklet (revised February 2004) entitled Procurement Ethics Guide.
+Readers are also referred to the County of Rockland Department of General Services Purchasing Division booklet entitled Procurement Ethics Guide.

 Timely Processing of Requisitions